Reecepbcups/local-interchain/README.md

 # Local Interchain

+This program now lives upstream in the [Strangelove org here](https://github.com/strangelove-ventures/interchaintest) and is bundled with their interchain suite of products.
+This includes more programming languages such as bash, rust, and python drivers for TTD and easy local enviroments.

+---

 A simple way to config and run IBC local chain testing environments using [Strangelove's InterchainTest](https://github.com/strangelove-ventures/interchaintest)

 **This will eventually get phased out and brought into the ICTest repo directly.** Just doing it here for ease of creation & for a future simple public archive.